 NC Innovations Level of Care: The document used in the NC Innovations Waiver records the specification of the minimum amount of assistance an individual must require in order to receive services in an institutional setting under the State Medicaid Plan.
 For the NC Innovations Waiver, the institutional level of care setting that corresponds to the level of care that must be met for NC Innovations participants is the Intermediate Level of Care for Individuals with Intellectual Disability and related conditions.

 NC Innovations Waiver: The NC Innovations Waiver is a means of funding services and supports for individuals with intellectual disabilities and other related developmental disabilities who are at risk for institutional care in an Intermediate Care Facility for Individuals with Mental Retardation (ICF-IID) but who chose instead to remain in their own home and community.
 NC Innovations is authorized by a Medicaid Home and Community-Based Services (HCBS) Waiver granted by the Centers for Medicare and Medicaid Services (CMS) under Section 1915 (c) of the Social Security Act.
 Federal, State, and Local dollars fund Medicaid Waivers.
-The NC DD/MH/SAS Health Plan functions as a Prepaid Inpatient Health Plan (PIHP) through which all mental health, substance abuse, and developmental disabilities services are authorized for Medicaid participants in the Durham, Wake, Cumberland, and Johnston Counties.
+The NC DD/MH/SAS Health Plan functions as a Prepaid Inpatient Health Plan (PIHP) through which all mental health, substance abuse, and developmental disabilities services are authorized for Medicaid participants in the Cumberland, Durham, Johnston, Mecklenburg, Orange and Wake counties.
 CMS approves the services provided under NC Innovations, the number of individuals that may participate each year, and other aspects of the program.
 The waiver can be amended with the approval of CMS.
 CMS may exercise its authority to terminate the waiver whenever it believes the waiver is not being managed by the MCO properly The Division of Medical Assistance (DMA), the State Medicaid agency, operates the NC Innovations Waiver.
 DMA contracts with Alliance Health Care to arrange for and manage the delivery of services, and perform other waiver operational functions under the concurrent 1915 (b)/(c) waivers.
 DMA directly oversees the NC Innovations Waiver, approves all policies and procedures governing waiver operations, and ensures that the NC Innovations Wavier assurances are met.

 NC MH/DD/SAS Health Plan: A 1915(b) Medicaid Managed Care Waiver for Mental Health and Substance Abuse allowing for a waiver of freedom of choice of Providers so that the LME/MCO can determine the size and scope of the Provider network.
 This also allows for use of Medicaid funds for alternative services.